ADN Application Info

 The following courses must be completed with a grade of C or higher before admittance to the program:

-Satisfying this proficiency may be achieved by any one of the following:
+Satisfying this proficiency may be achieved by:

 Step 3: Submit the Nursing Application